vasylenko/devdosvid.blog/content/posts/2023/hello-terraform-data-goodbye-null-resource/index.md

 In this example, the following happens:
 - When resources are created the first time, the provisioner inside `terraform_data` runs
-- Sequential plan/apply will trigger another execution of the provisioner only when the private IP of the instance changes because that will will trigger `terraform_data` recreation.
+- Sequential plan/apply will trigger another execution of the provisioner only when the private IP of the instance (aws_instance.webserver.private_ip) changes because that will trigger `terraform_data` recreation.
 At the same time, no changes to the internal IP mean no provisioner execution.

 ____